propppctl(1) ProL2TP Manual propppctl(1)

 If the first link terminates (for example, because of a received LCP

-er links remaining in the bundle.
-The first ppp instance of a bundle
+other links remaining in the bundle.
+The first ppp instance of a

 EXAMPLES